 NGF TOP 100 BUSINESSES IN GOLF

-A subsidiary of Mamiya-OP (Tokyo, Japan), UST Mamiya was established in 1991 producing golf shafts for recreational and competitive golfers worldwide.
-The company was known as United Sports Technologies, Inc. until 2009, when it changed its name to UST Mamiya.
-UST Mamiya shafts can be purchased through authorized TSPX™ dealers, club fitters, and major retailers such as The GolfWorks, Hireko Golf and PGA Tour Superstore.
+A subsidiary of Mamiya-OP (Tokyo, Japan), the company was known as United Sports Technologies, Inc. until 2009, when it changed its name to UST Mamiya.

-Distributed in 30-plus countries, UST Mamiya provides shafts to consumers, retailers, club-fitters and original equipment manufacturers including Bridgestone, Callaway, Cleveland/Srixon, Cobra, Mizuno, PING, TaylorMade, Titleist, Wilson and more.
+Distributed in 30-plus countries, UST Mamiya provides shafts to consumers, retailers, club-fitters and original equipment manufacturers including Callaway, Taylormade, Cleveland, Cobra, Mizuno, PING, Titleist, Wilson, PXG, and others.

 The company also offers consumers the Swing-Fit Interactive Shaft Fitting System, which is designed to guide prospective shaft buyers step-by-step through the process of choosing the right shaft for their swings and ball flight expectations.

-UST Mamiya’s shafts, bolstered by the Recoil shaft in the iron market, have been the top-selling aftermarket shaft in the United States the past 8 years.
-Thus, the company’s emphasis on making fitting resources available outside of a brick-and-mortar club shop isn’t surprising, as the popularity of the company’s wares lead them to believe with appropriate information, many roads will lead to UST.
+UST Mamiya’s shafts, bolstered by the Recoil shaft in the iron market, have been the top-selling aftermarket shaft in the United States for much of the past decade.
+Thus, the company’s emphasis on making fitting resources available outside of a brick-and-mortar location isn’t surprising, as the popularity of the company’s wares lead them to believe with appropriate information, many roads will lead to UST.

 An interesting point of differentiation between UST Mamiya and its competitors: The company also produces pole vaulting poles using the company’s Recoil technology.